Loading your recommendations…

 Colleges & Universities

 Duke is one of the most prestigious universities in the country, consistently included near the top of the U.S. News & World Report’s college rankings.
-Some of their most highly regarded programs include law, medicine, the humanities and social sciences.
-It is also home to the world-renowned Duke Lemur Center, the breathtaking Duke Chapel, the highly-curated Nasher Museum of Art, legendary Cameron Indoor Stadium and beautiful Sarah P. Duke Gardens.
-Originally named Trinity College and founded in North Carolina, the Duke University campus moved to Durham in 1892.
-In 1924, the Duke family endowed the college with $40 million (with the caveat that female applicants must also be allowed to enroll) and it expanded to become Duke University, which has now become an integral part of downtown Durham.
+While its academics are undeniably top notch and the medical system is one of the best in the country, many folks know Duke for one thing in particular: athletics.
+The Division I athletic program holds 17 NCAA team national championships across golf, basketball, lacrosse, soccer and tennis.
+You can find Duke basketball fans all across the country pulling for the Blue Devils come March.
+Beyond academics and athletics, Duke campus is also home to several of Durham's world-class visitor attractions: the Duke Lemur Center is dedicated to the study of the largest population of lemurs outside Madagascar; tourists gather to take in the breathtaking architecture and transformative sound of the organs at Duke Chapel; the always-free Nasher Museum of Art displays its expansive collections of works by underrepresented artists; the legendary Cameron Indoor Stadium is a bucket-list venue for any sports fan and the beautiful Sarah P. Duke Gardens is one of the top botanical gardens in the country.
+Originally named Trinity College and founded in Randolph County, North Carolina, the Duke University campus moved to Durham in 1892.
 The hub of the university is West Campus, with richly detailed Gothic architecture, stonework and landscaped grounds designed by African American architect Julian Abele during the earlier half of the 20th century.

 NCCU was founded by Dr. James E. Shepard as the National Religious Training School and Chautauqua for the Colored Race in 1909.
 In 1925, it became the first state-supported liberal arts college for African Americans in the country, and in 1972 it joined the University of North Carolina System.
 The school carries that proud heritage today, working to train socially responsible leaders in a diverse society.